Thanks to the "espeak" package, you can also use the RaspberryPi to read out texts - and even entire files.

 Output current IP address

-In this way you can also output the response of executed commands.
+This way you can also output the output of commands.
 For example, to output your IP address, simply enter the following command.

 espeak "IP Address $(hostname -I)"